Invariant Einstein metrics on generalized Wallach spaces: Introduction

 In~\cite{Nikonorov2}, it was shown that every generalized Wallach space admits at least one invariant Einstein metric.
 Later in \cite{Lomshakov2}, a detailed study of invariant Einstein metrics was developed for all generalized Wallach spaces.
 In particular, it is proved that there are at most four Einstein metrics (up to homothety) for every such space.
-By the results from \cite{CKL}, \cite{Lomshakov2} and \cite{Nikonorov4}, we have the complete classification of invariant Einstein metrics on generalized Wallach spaces except $SO(k+l+m)/SO(k)\times SO(l)\times SO(m)$.
+In~\cite{CNN}, the authors classified all invariant Einstein metrics on Ledger--Obata spaces $F^4/\diag(F)$, hence, Einstein metrics of generalized Wallach spaces in the item 3) of Theorem~\ref{classgws}.
+By the results from \cite{CKL}, \cite{Lomshakov2} and \cite{Nikonorov1}, all invariant Einstein metrics on generalized Wallach spaces in the item 2) of Theorem~\ref{classgws} except $SO(k+l+m)/SO(k)\times SO(l)\times SO(m)$ were classified.

 In the recent papers \cite{AANS1,AANS2}, generalized Wallach spaces were studied from the point of view of the Ricci flow.
 Recall that singular points of the normalized Ricci flow for a homogeneous space $G/H$ are exactly invariant Einstein metrics on $G/H$.
 It allows us to do a further study about invariant Einstein metrics on $SO(k+l+m)/SO(k)\times SO(l)\times SO(m)$.
 More or less complete general picture we get from Theorem~7 in \cite{AANS2} (see also Theorem 6 in \cite{AANS1}) and \cite{CKL}.
 Other helpful facts were obtained in \cite[Section 6]{Nikonorov4}.
-One can find good surveys on homogeneous Einstein metrics in \cite{Bes, Nikonorov1, Wang1, Wang2}.

 Our main results are the following two theorems.

 \begin{theorem} Suppose that $k\geq l \geq m \geq 1$ and $l\geq 2$.
 Then the number of invariant Einstein metrics on the space $G/H=SO(k+l+m)/SO(k)\times SO(l)\times SO(m)$ is $4$ for $m> \sqrt{2k+2l-4}$ and $2$ for $m<\sqrt{k+l}$, up to a homothety. \end{theorem}